sadeq220/docs/messagebroker/README.md

 > The main idea behind Work Queues (aka: Task Queues) is to avoid doing a resource-intensive task immediately and having to wait for it to complete.
 Instead we schedule the task to be done later.
 > We encapsulate a task as a message and send it to a queue.

+### event and message
+Message is a base pattern from Enterprise Integration Patterns.
+A message consists of two basic parts:
+- *Header*
+  - information used by the messaging system
+- *Body*
+  - transmitted as-is.
+An event represents an immutable fact about something that happened( an occurrence in Real World).
+In Apache Kafka, Events are referred to as `records`.
+Records are modeled as a key / value pair with a timestamp and optional metadata (called headers).
+> Event pattern is derived in part from Message, Event Message, and Document Message in Enterprise Integration Patterns.

 ### event stream
 Streaming data means a constant(continuous) flow of data,  Streaming data is processed in real-time as it’s delivered to a system.
 Generally speaking, an Event Stream records the history of what has happened in the world as a sequence of events (think: a sequence of facts)